dotnet/docs-maui/docs/user-interface/controls/map.md

 The `Map` class defines the following bindable properties:

-- `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` items to be displayed.
+- `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` pin items to be displayed.
-- `ItemTemplate`, of type `DataTemplate`, which specifies the `DataTemplate` to apply to each item in the collection of displayed items.
+- `ItemTemplate`, of type `DataTemplate`, which specifies the `DataTemplate` to apply to each item in the collection of displayed pins.
-- `ItemTemplateSelector`, of type `DataTemplateSelector`, which specifies the `DataTemplateSelector` that will be used to choose a `DataTemplate` for an item at runtime.
+- `ItemTemplateSelector`, of type `DataTemplateSelector`, which specifies the `DataTemplateSelector` that will be used to choose a `DataTemplate` for a pin at runtime.

 > [!IMPORTANT]
 > The `ItemTemplate` property takes precedence when both the `ItemTemplate` and `ItemTemplateSelector` properties are set.